Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 - How do you feel about quitting the substance?

-There is also the DSM-5 assessment which focuses on ascertaining the severity of the addiction.
+There is also the DSM-5 assessment, which focuses on ascertaining the severity of a drug or alcohol addiction.
 This assessment was developed by many professionals working in the addiction field over many years.

 The goal was to take the emphasis off physical withdrawal and to acknowledge addiction for all its aspects.